-From experience, you will have to dissemble the filter components and clean each piece thoroughly.
+From experience, you will have to disassemble the filter components and clean each piece thoroughly.

 Another problem with pre-ground coffee, which is not solely related to brewing coffee in the French press, is freshness.

-I have talked extensively about pre-ground vs. fresh whole coffee bean on this blog.
+I have talked extensively about pre-ground vs. fresh whole coffee beans on this blog.
 But to summarize, pre-ground coffee starts losing its flavor and freshness almost immediately.

 By grinding the coffee, you are essentially breaking the protective shell and allowing oxygen and other elements to deteriorate the grounds quickly.

 Let’s be honest, most of those supermarket bags of coffee have been sitting on the shelves for months; trust me, it’s not fresh.

 It’s Best To Use A Coarse Grind